galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 The identifier column refers to the column where the gene names are listed.
 A 1:1 correspondence between matrices is checked, so that the merge does not concatenate the wrong rows between matrices.
 The *Fill character* provides a default value of 0 for cases where a Gene appears only in one of the matrices as per our example earlier.

 Once the merge is complete, we can now peek at our full combined matrix by once again clicking on the file name to see a small summary.
-Here we can see that we now have ~30,000 genes and over 1500 cells.
+Compared to the ~2,500 genes and 192 cells we observe in the individual matrices, we can see that we now have ~6,200 genes and more than 750 cells.

 However, the number of cells are greatly overestimated.
 This is because *not all batches use the same barcodes*, and yet we are applying the full set of barcodes to each batch.